tpank/hpc1819/report.md

 The defined functions are as below:

+abs_val: This is a simple function to calculate the absolute value of a double number.
+Multiplies the input number with the subtraction of 1 or 0 if the number is positive, minus the 1 or 0 if the number is negative.

 newton_step:  This function allows to use more time efficient formula for finding new x_i through the iterations for different d (the degree of the polynomial) since d is between 1 and 9.
 The newton_step function has pre-calculated